Back Back

 Get Started

-The “Debt Respite Scheme” (as it is officially known) is a Government scheme setup to help consumers who are struggling and under financial pressure from their creditors.
+The breathing space scheme, also known officially as the debt respite scheme, is a Government scheme which has been set up and designed to help consumers who are struggling and are under financial pressure from their creditors.

 Breathing Space is an application and as such, not everybody is eligible; checks will be made to ensure it is right for you.